hypo69/hypo/docs/gemini/set 0/en/consultant/src/suppliers/aliexpress/api/_examples/iop/test_get.md

 =========================================================================================

 This module provides an example of interacting with the Aliexpress IOP API using the GET method.
-It demonstrates how to create an IopRequest, execute the request, and retrieve the response.
+It demonStartes how to create an IopRequest, execute the request, and retrieve the response.
 Example Usage
 --------------------
 .. code-block:: python